MichaelCade/90DaysOfDevOps/Days/day26.md

 #### Adding our Nodes to EVE-NG

-When you first log in to EVE-NG you will see a screen like below, we want to start by creating our first lab.
+When you first log in to EVE-NG you will see a screen like the below, we want to start by creating our first lab.

 ![](Images/Day26_Networking2.png)